Remember Bhopal Museum: History

 The Bhopal disaster was caused by a gas leak that occurred at the Union Carbide India Limited (UCIL) pesticide plant in Bhopal on 2 December 1984, and became the largest industrial disaster by death toll.

 In 2004, Yaad-e-Hadsa, a memorial museum, was created by survivors of the disaster.
 Its exhibits, such as clothing and other belongings of those who had died, were donated by survivors.
 However, records of the origins of the exhibits were eventually lost by the organisers.
-Rama Lakshmi, who is a journalist, museologist and oral historian, and Shalini Sharma, who is an activist and an assistant professor at the Tata Institute for Social Sciences, decided to collect accounts from the survivors directly to link with the donated objects, to be exhibited at a new memorial museum.
+Rama Lakshmi, who is a journalist, museologist and oral historian, and Shalini Sharma, who is an activist and an assistant professor at the Tata Institute of Social Sciences, decided to collect accounts from the survivors directly to link with the donated objects, to be exhibited at a new memorial museum.

 In 2009, the Madhya Pradesh government and the Union Government made proposals to build a memorial of the gas tragedy, but the proposals failed.

 The Remember Bhopal Trust was formed in 2012 by survivors of the disaster and activists campaigning for restitution for the victims of the disaster.
 It was formed with the aim of helping sustain the memory of the incident, and to organise commemorative activities, with a focus on the concerns of the victims and survivors of the disaster.

 On 2 December 2014, the Remember Bhopal Museum was opened by the Remember Bhopal Trust.
 The museum is located in a converted flat near the site.
 According to its curator Rama Lakshmi, it is the first museum in India focusing on a "contemporary social movement for justice".
 The project, which was the trust's first, is co-ordinated by Shalini Sharma.